yonisimian/My-Nooni-Game/README.md

 There is an exit button on every screen so you can go back/exit the game by pressing it.<br>
 There is an audio button on every screen so you can on/off music by pressing it.<br>
 There is a pause button on levels, speak state and yard state so you can pause game whenever you need.<br>
-Getting mouse off the screen also cause pause mood.
+Getting mouse off the screen also causing a pause mood.
 Pressing play button resumes the game.

 <h2>Requirements</h2>